 Prednisolone has been the mainstay of management for many years.
-Typically initial treatment consist of:
+Typically initial treatment consists of:

-Patients should be monitored for steroid based complications and side-effects.
+Patients should be monitored for steroid-related side-effects.
 Bone protection should be strongly considered in patients on prolonged courses.

-All second line therapies have significant side effect profiles.
+All second-line therapies have significant side effect profiles.
 Baseline full blood count, renal function, liver function and viral hepatitis screen should be arranged.
-Contraindications to treatment include an eGFR < 30, ALT greater than two times the upper limit of the normal range (unless only cause is sarcoidosis) or chronic hepatitis B/C.
+Contraindications to treatment include an eGFR < 30, ALT greater than two times the upper limit of the normal range (unless cause is sarcoidosis) or chronic hepatitis B/C.

 Biologic agents are considered third-line therapy.
 They are indicated after treatment failure and use is directed by specialist tertiary centres.

 Anti-tumour necrosis factor (TNF) agents (e.g. infliximab) reduce inflammation by blocking the inflammatory cytokine TNF.
 They are known to trigger the reactivation of latent TB and as such patients must be screened and treated for latent TB.